aniravi24/explore-hacks-db-workshop-2021/README.md

 You need to know 5 operations.

-CREATE

-INSERT

-SELECT

-UPDATE

-DELETE
+CREATE, INSERT, SELECT, UPDATE, DELETE

-Bottom 4 are often called (CRUD - Create, Read, Update, Delete)
+Last 4 are often called (CRUD - Create, Read, Update, Delete)

 The official categories/names for these operations can be found in the Terminology Appendix.